 but does provide require and the function-calling syntax.

-Racketeers typically write new programs and libraries as modules that import each other through relative paths, and that use existing libraries from collections and planet.
-When a program or library developed this way seems useful to others, it can be uploaded as a PLaneT package or distributed in the more old-fashioned way as an installable collection archive (in either case without modifying the internal relative references among modules).
+Racketeers typically write new programs and libraries as modules that import each other through relative paths and collection-based paths.
+When a program or library developed this way seems useful to others, it can be registered as a package, especially if the implementation is hosted in a Git repository.

 Here’s another library to try: